phcompeau/biological_modeling_course/_pages/coronavirus/homology.md

 |Robetta (Single-Chain S protein)|[Robetta Results](../_pages/coronavirus/files/Robetta_Model.zip)|
 |GalaxyWEB|[GalaxyWEB Results](../_pages/coronavirus/files/GalaxyWEB_Models.zip)|

-To compare two protein structures, we need a way to represent a protein's tertiary structure.
+To compare these protein structures, we need a way to represent a protein's tertiary structure.
 To do so, we store the 3-D spatial coordinates of every atom in the protein.
 The above three models are stored in `.pdb` format, which is illustrated in the figure below.
 Each atom in the protein is labeled according to several different pieces of information, including:

 1. the element from which the atom derives;
 2. the amino acid in which the atom is contained;